deeptho/neumodvb/docs/channel_management.md

   Another example are the encrypted BBC streams at 27.5W.
 In this case the PMT is encrypted and it is not even possible to discover the video PID prior to decrypting this PMT.
-Currently this decryption is implemented un a way that requires the user to specify the video PID.
+Currently this decryption is implemented in a way that requires the user to specify the video PID.

 Similarly, it is pointless to remove services from the service list because they will be recreated when neumoDVB discovers them in SI information, even from other muxes.
 One exception would be to remove erroneous services